 The Mathematics Learning Resource Centre here provides an excellent environment for undergraduates to work independently, in groups, or with help from postgraduate students.

-Number of A levels required: 3
+- Number of A levels required:

-Typical offer: A*AA
+- Typical offer:

-General Studies: Not accepted, but a grade A may be considered if you fail to meet your offer
+General Studies not accepted, but a grade A may be considered if you fail to meet your offer.

 Other qualifications are considered – learn more about entry requirements.
 We are happy to discuss your individual offer with you.

-Standard English language requirements apply
+Standard English language requirements apply, learn more about

-Depending on your chosen course of study, you may also be interested in the Birmingham Foundation Academy, a specially structured programme for international students whose qualifications are not accepted for direct entry to UK universities.
-Further details can be found on the foundation academy web pages.
+Depending on your chosen course of study, you may also be interested in one of our foundation pathways, which offer specially structured programmes for international students whose qualifications are not accepted for direct entry to UK universities.
+Further details can be found on Birmingham International Academy web pages.

 Key Information Sets (KIS) are comparable sets of information about full- or part-time undergraduate courses and are designed to meet the information needs of prospective students.